coronalabs/corona-docs/markdown/guide/programming/03/index.markdown

 </div>
 <div class="docs-tip-inner-right">

 Notice that, unlike our previous functions, this function has the keyword `event` in the parentheses following its name.
-As you learned in the `BalloonTap` project, Corona is largely an <nobr>[event][api.type.Event]-based</nobr> framework where information is dispatched during a specific event to an event [listener][api.type.Listener].
+As you learned in the `BalloonTap` project, CORONA_CORE_PRODUCT is largely an <nobr>[event][api.type.Event]-based</nobr> framework where information is dispatched during a specific event to an event [listener][api.type.Listener].

 Specifically for this routine, the `event` parameter ([table][api.type.Table]) tells us what object the user is touching/dragging, the location of the touch in content space, and a few other pieces of information.
 You'll see this `event` parameter used frequently as you move forward and study existing code samples, so it's a good idea to become familiar with it now.